 Preparation 1 – Get accustomed to Lightroom

 Even if you intend to jump away from Aperture right now, I would recommend that your first step should be to become more familiar with Lightroom.
 For instance, choose a date such as the end of the month and then import all subsequent pictures into Lightroom, continuing to use Aperture for earlier images.
 With a little more experience of Lightroom, moving your older pictures from Aperture will be much easier.

 Preparation 2 – Ensure Aperture records your photos as “referenced”

-Lightroom only works with files in regular folders.
-So first make sure that in Aperture all your photos are “referenced”, not “managed”, that is in normal Finder folders rather than hidden inside the Aperture library or vaults.
+Lightroom only works with files in regular Finder folders.
+So it’s very important to make sure that in Aperture all your photos are “referenced”, that is in normal Finder folders rather than “managed” inside the Aperture library.

 Aperture’s File > Relocate Originals (“Masters” in earlier versions of Aperture) is the menu command to move any managed files from the Aperture library or vault and put them into regular folders.